risksnap-icon

 Gamma Ladder

-Gamma is simply, the change in delta at various levels of spot.
+Gamma is the change in delta

 • Ladder